subprocessj

 }

-When execute, I got the following output
+When I executed, I got the following output

 PATH: /bin:/sbin:/usr/bin:/usr/local/bin:/usr/local/bin:/usr/local/go/bin:/usr/local/sbin:/usr/sbin:/Users/kazuakiurayama/.nodebrew/current/bin: ... and a lot more